This Too Shall Pass

 Experts are saying that we are going through the worst financial crisis since the Great Depression of 1929.
-People are losing their savings, investments, jobs, and sanity.
+People are losing their savings, jobs, and sanity.
 Now, more than ever, we need to remind ourselves: This too shall pass.

 1. You can’t take it with you